T-Pau/Anykey/README.md

 ![Screenshot](screenshot.png)

 This program monitors the keyboard and joysticks.
+It supports Commodore 64, 128, and Plus/4.

 The upper window shows the state of the keyboard.